awawa-dev/HyperSPI/README.md

 **The output is only available when HyperHDR is not using the device at the moment, so it should be disabled in the app for a while.** Stores the last result when HyperHDR was running in the current session.
 You can read it from the serial port at a speed of 115200.

 For example you can `screen` command.
 First install it: `sudo apt install screen`.
-Adjust USB port if necessary e.g.
+Adjust USB port if necessary and connect to the serial port:
 `screen /dev/ttyACM0 115200`
 If you want to exit screen press `Ctrl-a` then `k` and confirm exit.